HengYangDS/sage-kb/CONTRIBUTING.md

 # Contributing to SAGE Knowledge Base

-Thank you for your interest in contributing to SAGE Knowledge Base!
+Thank you for your interest in contributing to SAGE!
 This document provides guidelines and instructions for contributing.

 ---